Polarization switching induced by domain wall sliding in two-dimensional ferroelectric monochalcogenides: Results and Discussion

-Regarding the 90 degree walls, we first constructed a rhombus unit cell with polarization along its long diagonal (see figure \ref{fig:cell}).
+In the case of 90$^\circ$ DWs, we first constructed a rhombus unit cell with polarization along its long diagonal (see figure \ref{fig:cell}).
 We then built a supercell consisting of 16 rhombi cells, which are situated such that we obtain two domains with polarization vectors rotated by an angle close to 90 degrees with respect to each other (see figure \ref{fig:stru}).
-The spontaneous polarization is set to be head-to-tail, maintaining DW bound charge neutrality.
+The polarization vectors in the two domains are aligned head to tail such that we maintain DW bound charge neutrality.
 The anisotropy of the minimal unit cell yields an angle $\gamma$ between polarization vectors of the two domains, which is slightly smaller than 90 degrees and is given by $\tan(\gamma/2)=b/a$.
-We then conducted a full relaxation of these supercells in all compounds where we again constrained the lattice parameter parallel to the wall.
-In contrast to the 180 DW case, however, the lattice stress emerging after relaxation is minimal, indicating 90 degree walls are more seamless in these monolayers.
-We finally compared the energies of bond and atom centered DW supercells finding that the former resulted in the most stable DW in all cases.
+We then conducted a full relaxation of these supercells in all compounds where we again fixed the lattice parameter parallel to the DW.
+In contrast to the case of 180$^\circ$ DWs, however, the lattice stress emerging after relaxation is very small, indicating that 90$^\circ$ DWs perturb the compounds significantly less compared to 180$^\circ$ DWs.
+We finally compared the energies of bond and atom centered DWs and found that the former resulted in the most stable 90$^\circ$ DWs in all four materials.